On this page

 Specialization in Psychology PhDs: What Should I Know About Choosing a Specialty?

-The PhD in psychology program is typically designed for those who intend to work in research or teaching, though it can open doors to a wider variety of options.
-Specializing gives you the option of focusing strongly on one aspect of psychology that catches your interest, such as research, but that doesn’t mean you must stick within that path.
-You can also teach, move into clinical work, and more.
-Let’s take a look at the potential specializations offered through numerous PhD programs.
+PhD programs in psychology are generally designed for those interested in pursuing careers in research or teaching, although they can also open doors to a wide range of options.
+Specializing enables you to focus more intently on a specific area of psychology that piques your interest, such as research.
+However, this doesn’t necessarily mean that you must stick to that particular path.
+You can also pursue careers in teaching, clinical work, and other related fields.
+Let’s explore some of the potential specializations offered through various PhD programs.

 Research Psychology